Kaunitz, Prince Wenzel Anton

 In 1748, at the end of the War of the Austrian Succession, Kaunitz was sent as representative of Austria to the peace congress of Aix-la-Chapelle (Aachen) where his tenacity and dexterity established his reputation as a diplomatist.
 However, he was extremely disappointed with the loss of Silesia and then focused on the means to reduce the power of Prussia.

-In 1749, when Maria Theresa appealed to her counselors to reexamine the policy of Austria after the rise of Prussia, Kaunitz was a supporter of an alliance with Russia and France against Prussia which he considered as the most dangerous enemy of Austria.
+In 1749, Kaunitz was admitted in the Order of the Golden Fleece.
+When Maria Theresa appealed to her counselors to reexamine the policy of Austria after the rise of Prussia, Kaunitz was a supporter of an alliance with Russia and France against Prussia which he considered as the most dangerous enemy of Austria.
 Most counselors, including Emperor Francis, were rather supporting the adherence to the old alliance with the sea powers: Great Britain and the Netherlands.
 Maria Theresa finally came round to Kaunitz's point of view.

 From September 1750 to 1752, Kaunitz was ambassador to France.
 During this period, he patiently laid the foundation for the future alliance with France.